laurelherting/lmh-headspace/AWS/architecture.md

 5. Stop spending money running and maintaining data centers
 6. Go global in minutes

+### Entire advantage of Cloud
+* Ability to use resources on demand
+* Highly available insfrastructure

 ### Three types of cloud computing
 1. IAAS
 2. PAAS